Hyundai Kona review - Interior, design and technology

 Save for a couple of extra customisation options for layouts and widgets, the interface is largely similar to the previous setup: in other words, everything is logically laid out, the map screen is clear and easy to read, and the inclusion of physical shortcut buttons makes it easy to find your way around in the unlikely event that you get lost among the sub-menus.
 Some systems – the VW group offerings, for example – can look prettier, but in terms of ease-of-use, there’s really not much in it.

-The big screen is fitted to the Hybrid and EV Premium and Premium SE as standard, with the petrol versions receiving an 8-inch touchscreen.
-That means that the entry level SE keeps the seven-inch system that featured on previous Konas.
-While it lacks built-in navigation, the SE’s system gets Android Auto, Apple CarPlay and a rear-facing parking camera included.
+The big screen is fitted to the Hybrid and EV Premium and Premium SE as standard, with the petrol versions receiving either a 7- or 8-inch touchscreen.
+The electric SE model retains a 7-inch screen and, while it lacks built-in navigation, it includes Android Auto, Apple CarPlay and a rear-facing parking camera included.